graasp/graasp/src/services/item/plugins/etherpad/README.md

 The key format must be a hex string of 64 characters (i.e. regex `[a-f\d]{64}`).

-In the Graasp devcontainer, the key is bind-mounted from [this file](../../../../../.devcontainer/etherpad/devApiKey.txt) and the container is already available over the virtual network from the [docker-compose definition](../../../../../.devcontainer/docker-compose.yml).
+In the Graasp devcontainer, the key is bind-mounted from [this file](../../../../../.devcontainer/etherpad/devApiKey.txt) into the Etherpad service container and the API is already available over the virtual network from the [docker-compose definition](../../../../../.devcontainer/docker-compose.yml).

-In a production container environment, you should either bind-mount a secret key, or build your own etherpad image using the `etherpad/etherpad` image as base and write your own secret file, see the [Dockerfile](Dockerfile) as an example.
+In a production Etherpad container environment, you should either bind-mount a secret key, or build your own etherpad image using the `etherpad/etherpad` image as base and write your own secret file, see the [Dockerfile](Dockerfile) as an example.

 > Note: if you update the version of Etherpad, make sure that all relevant documentation is updated as well (e.g. search for `1.8.18` in the entire codebase).